naelstrof/maim/README.md

                                   highlights it.
 This is only useful when --color is set to a transparent color.
                                   (default=off)
+      --opengl                  Enable hardware acceleration.
+Only works with modern systems that are also running a compositor.  (default=off)
+      --magnify                 Display a magnifying glass when --opengl is also enabled.  (default=off)
+      --magstrength=FLOAT       Sets how many times the magnification window size is multiplied.  (default=`4')
+      --magpixels=INT           Sets how many pixels are displayed in the magnification.
+The less pixels the bigger the magnification.  (default=`64')
+      --theme=STRING            Sets the theme of the selection, using textures from ~/.config/slop/ or /usr/share/.
+                                  (default=`none')
+      --shader=STRING           Sets the shader to load and use from ~/.config/slop/ or /usr/share/.
+                                  (default=`simple')

 Examples
     $ # Screenshot the active window